paulangton/BlindSignatures/README.md

-# BlindSignatures
+# BlindSignatures (WIP)

-Computes the oblivious multiplication of two Big Integers using Obliv-C, the secure multi-party computation C extension available at https://oblivc.org/.
+Computes oblivious multi-party ECDSA in Obliv-C, the secure multi-party computation C extension available at https://oblivc.org/.
+Allows one party to sign the message of another party, revealing neither the message nor the signing key to the opposite party.

+Also computes oblivious big integer multiplication, written as practice for implementing ECDSA.

 Requires gmplib for big integer computation, found at:
 https://gmplib.org/